img-4

 The Expedition

 An important part of the gaming experience concerns the daily life of the Sutton-Gudrian archaeological expedition, immersed in the extraordinary scenery of the Sahara Desert.
-The expedition will consist of five main institutions that will take care of various tasks necessary for the success of the mission.
+The expedition will consist of four main institutions that will take care of various tasks necessary for the success of the mission.

 Each character will have one or more tasks to perform that will be impactful to the success and survival of the expedition (no actual experience is required for the tasks).
 Each character is an essential piece of the mosaic.
 During their tasks, characters will have the opportunity to interact with other participants, to face and solve puzzles, to explore the fascinating desert setting, and to show off their character.